Megagig/Online-Bank-App/README.md

 # Online-Bank-App

-Online bank app, built with HTML, CSS, and JavaScript
+Online bank app, built with HTML, CSS, and JavaScript.
+A complete example can be found here: